andrewpareles/void-editor/CONTRIBUTING.md

 ## Getting started

-Here's how you can start contributing to our extension.
+Here's how you can start contributing to the extension:

 1. Clone the repository